Using the Business Analyst web app you can create custom Infographic templates for analysis of your sites.

 These are blank templates that have predefined suggested layouts for a logo and rows of columns.
 Click on one of the thumbnails to get started, or, click Create a custom template with grids to define your own custom grid layout.
 For more details, see this step-by-step guide, which uses a template with grids as the starting point.

 This is a blank template with no predefined layout.
 Click Create a free-form template to get started.
-You can then add your custom content in the form of floating panels i.e. panels which can be placed anywhere on the template and moved around as needed.
+You can then add your custom content in the form of floating panels— that is, panels which can be placed anywhere on the template and moved around as needed.

 Click to add floating elements such as images and shapes, to appear above or behind the panels in the template.